aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

-the default column width in the worksheet, in unit of inches.
+Gets the default column width in the worksheet, in unit of inches.

 **Returns:**
 double